 While some people elect to get a pet anyway, inform no one, and hope the landlord doesn’t notice, this is generally a bad idea.
 It’s likely to backfire and make your landlord less cooperative when they find out.
 Instead, talk with the landlord or the company representatives that manage your building about their pet policy and fees.
 You may be able to negotiate, or you may not be able to — it depends on the landlord.

 One way to meet them halfway is to get renters insurance (if it isn’t already required), which covers you and your pets against liability.
 Landlords have liability insurance for their properties, but renter’s insurance would kick in first.
-Responsibility is one of the main concerns for landlords about dogs in particular, as reports of dog attacks, whether on postal workers or otherwise, are becoming more common, and without renters insurance, that liability would fall on the property, making them less likely to want to take the risk.
+Responsibility is one of the main concerns for landlords about dogs in particular, as reports of dog attacks, whether on postal workers or otherwise, are becoming more common.
+Without renters insurance, that liability would fall on the property, making them less likely to want to take the risk.

 Dogs for apartment living: Damage and special needs